Empowerment: Fostering the Skills to Thrive

 Welcome to Wiley’s Walk…

-Growing up with Spastic Cerebral Palsy
+My Story: Growing Up with Spastic Cerebral Palsy